II. The characteristics of living things

 Unweaving the Rainbow: Science, delusion, and the appetite for wonder, Richard Dawkins.
 Boston: Houghton Mifflin, 1998.
 0-395883822

 The idea that the human race is descended from a primeval mud puddle is by itself preposterous, in the same category with fairy tales about frogs turning into princes.
 But this is no fairy tale.
-It is told with all seriousness and erudition by brilliant scientists, and accompanied with a long list of evidences:
+It is told with all seriousness and erudition by brilliant scientists, and accompanied with a long list of evidences:4.
+Evidence to support the theory of evolution

 These are considered to be proof that different species are descended from a common ancestor.
 There is no other explanation for all these similarities.
-Why would a creator create things this way, with such an appearance of descent from a common ancestor?
+Why would a creator create things this way, with such an appearance of descent from a common ancestor?a.
+Similarities between different species

 These are a particular type of similarity.
 Some animals, including ourselves, have organs that seem useless, but are similar to useful organs in other animals.
 This is considered as proof that these animals descended from ancestors in whom the organ was useful.
 The human tailbone is considered a relic from ancestors with tails.
 Whales have small floating bones similar to leg bones in land mammals.
 Some fish in dark caves have degenerate, useless remnants of eyes.
-And so on.
+And so on.b.
+Vestigial organs and imperfect structure

 Imperfect structure is also cited as evidence that the process of formation was one of random chance, not planned design.
 Stephen Jay Gould named one of his books after the panda’s thumb, which is not a true thumb but a spur of a wrist bone that pandas use to strip bamboo to eat it.
 Dr. Gould considers this a poorly arranged mechanism, surely not something an intelligent designer would produce.
 Another example is the human eye, in which light has to pass through the retina to be detected, which seems backwards, and some animal retinas are in fact the other way around.

-These two phenomena are observed in countless examples in the laboratory and in nature.
+These two phenomena are observed in countless examples in the laboratory and in nature.d.
+Mutations and natural selection

 The study of genetics is very advanced, with theories of population genetics, genetic drift, recombination, adaptability, and variability.
 The experts have worked long and hard, and express confidence that such principles can account for the vast variety of living things in the world today.

 There are cases which are considered as examples of evolution in action.
 All such observed examples are instances of micro-evolution.
 European moths turned darker when the Industrial Revolution produced a darker environment in which dark coloring made them less visible.
 In recent years they have become lighter again as pollution has been reduced.
 Darwin’s finches in the Galapagos Islands, near South America, were a major influence on his thinking.
 There are many types of finches, with different-shaped beaks adapted to different kinds of food.
 They must all be descended from a few finches who were blown to the islands long ago.
 Bacteria and viruses mutate to become able to overcome the immune systems of plants and animals.
 These immune systems mutate to develop immunity to the new bacteria and viruses.
 This is why there are flu epidemics every few years.
 Human breeders also produce hybrid plant types with improved resistance to disease.
-By mutation insects develop resistance to insecticides, and bacteria and viruses become resistant to antibiotics.
+By mutation insects develop resistance to insecticides, and bacteria and viruses become resistant to antibiotics.e.
+Many examples

 Similar climatic environments in widely separated locations contains widely different collections of plants and animals.
-This shows that different types of life-forms developed in geographically isolated areas.
+This shows that different types of life-forms developed in geographically isolated areas.f.
+Geographical distribution of living things

 Fossils indicate that many species of plants and animals have existed in the past which no longer exist.
 The order in which these fossils are buried indicates the sequence in which they existed; those buried in lower layers existed earlier than those buried in higher layers.
-There is a very consistent pattern of earlier species being simpler than later ones.
+There is a very consistent pattern of earlier species being simpler than later ones.g.
+Fossils

 Some people consider fossils to be the most important evidence for evolution.
 All other evidences are inferences from the present to the past, but the fossils are an actual record of the past which proves that evolution did happen and tells us a lot about how it happened.
 The later, more complex species must have descended, and evolved, from the earlier, simpler ones.

 These experiments were first done by Stanley Miller in Chicago in the 1950s.
 They showed that electrical sparks and ultraviolet light in a mixture of methane, ammonia, hydrogen, and water vapor (the assumed composition of the early earth’s atmosphere) produce amino acids and other organic compounds.
 Therefore similar reactions could have happened on the earth long ago, and made possible the origin of life.
-One reason this composition was assumed is because it is the only one that could possibly produce these reactions, but it is also true that these gases are common in the outer planets of the solar system and in interstellar gas clouds, so it seemed reasonable to Miller to assume that that was the composition of the early Earth’s atmosphere.
+One reason this composition was assumed is because it is the only one that could possibly produce these reactions, but it is also true that these gases are common in the outer planets of the solar system and in interstellar gas clouds, so it seemed reasonable to Miller to assume that that was the composition of the early Earth’s atmosphere.h.
+Origin-of-life experiments

-These have been detected by radio telescopes, in gas and dust clouds, proving how readily these compounds can form from the simple constituents of methane and so on, and perhaps explaining one source from which they came on the early earth.
+These have been detected by radio telescopes, in gas and dust clouds, proving how readily these compounds can form from the simple constituents of methane and so on, and perhaps explaining one source from which they came on the early earth.i.
+Organic molecules in space

 In addition to all these factual arguments, evolutionists often use the argument that creation, or any intelligent intervention in natural events, cannot be proven or tested, is a hindrance to research, is religious, supernatural, miraculous, and unscientific.
 Evolution has been a fruitful theory, leading to much good research for more than a century.
 It gives structure to biology, which otherwise would have no structure.
-Evolution is science, but creationism is religion, and never the twain shall meet.
+Evolution is science, but creationism is religion, and never the twain shall meet.j.
+Philosophical arguments

 Christians react to evolution in two different ways.
 Some are convinced that evolution does disprove God’s existence and the Bible’s authority if it is true, and so they try to disprove evolution.
 Other Christians think it is no problem: if evolution is true, then it is the way God made living things.
 This is called theistic evolution, which is not in itself a threat to belief in the existence of God.
 If the physical world really does have characteristics which make it capable of producing living things through “natural” processes, then that is one more instance of the marvelous design of the original creation.
 It only puts intelligent design at an earlier stage, but does not reject it.
 God is as much glorified by creating a universe that can produce intelligent life, as He is by creating life in the universe by more direct means.
 So this is not an issue of whether or not there is reason to give God glory for the outcome.
 One illustration I have seen is a takeoff on the watchmaker parable.
 It takes as much intelligence, in fact more, to make a machine that can make watches as it does to simply make watches.
-Howard vanTill is currently one of the leading advocates of this viewpoint, and he even criticizes other Christians who believe in God’s continuing creative activity, for having a deficient concept of God’s creative power and acts.
+Howard vanTill is currently one of the leading advocates of this viewpoint, and he even criticizes other Christians who believe in God’s continuing creative activity, for having a deficient concept of God’s creative power and acts.5.
+Christians’ response

 This must, though, still assume some sort of providential guiding of the process so as to reach its goal, people who can become God’s children.
 If a person is satisfied that this viewpoint resolves any apparent conflict between science and the Bible in this area, I am not anxious to disturb his/her satisfaction immediately.
 But of course I feel uncomfortable leaving people with an answer that I believe is false, and therefore will sooner or later become a problem to them.
 So I hope for an appropriate occasion to introduce a different viewpoint which is more satisfactory.